Moroccan Carrot Salad is full of flavor with roasted carrots, chickpeas, garlicky couscous, and a citrus dressing in every bite.

 Dressing

-• In a Mason jar, add in the olive oil, lemon zest and juice, orange zest and juice, honey, and 1 tablespoon seasoning mix.
+• Zest and juice lemon and orange to get 1 teaspoon lemon zest, 1/2 teaspoon orange zest, 3 tablespoons lemon juice, and 1/4 cup orange juice.
+Add these in a mason jar with the olive oil, honey, and 1 tablespoon seasoning mix.
 Add any leftover seasoning mix to the cooked couscous.
-Put the lid on the Mason jar and shake dressing to combine.
+Seal the jar and shake dressing to combine.
 Taste and add additional salt if needed.

 Recipe Notes